 AUTO CHANNEL selects the MIDI channel that will give access to the currently active track.
-If an external MIDI keyboard connected to Analog Rytm MKII sends MIDI data on this channel, the keyboard will control the active track.
+If an external MIDI keyboard connected to Analog Rytm sends MIDI data on this channel, the keyboard will control the active track.
 This is useful when for example quickly changing between the active drum tracks to play different Sounds.

 PROGRAM CH IN CH selects the MIDI channel that will listen for incoming program change messages.
 An AUTO setting will use the AUTO channel.
-Enable Analog Rytm MKII to respond to program change messages in the MIDI SYNC menu.
-For more information, please see "14.4.1 SYNC" on page 61.
+Enable Analog Rytm to respond to program change messages in the MIDI SYNC menu, covered on page 54.

 PROGRAM CH OUT CH selects the MIDI channel that will send program change messages when changing patterns.
 An AUTO setting will use the AUTO channel.
-Enable Analog Rytm MKII to send program change messages in the MIDI SYNC menu.
-For more information, please see "14.4.1 SYNC" on page 61.
+Enable Analog Rytm to send program change messages in the MIDI SYNC menu, covered on page 54.

-14.5 SYSEX DUMP
+13.5 SYSEX DUMP

 In the SYSEX DUMP menu, kits, Sounds, patterns, songs and global slots can be sent and received.
 Note that Sample transfer is handled exclusively via the SAMPLES menu (see above).
-Select a menu option using [UP]/[DOWN] or the TRACK LEVEL knob.
-Press [YES] to open the highlighted menu selection.
+Select a menu option using [UP]/[DOWN] or the LEVEL knob.
+Press [YES/SAVE] to open the highlighted menu selection.

-When receiving or sending SysEx data, the MIDI ports or the USB port of Analog Rytm MKII must be connected to the external sending/receiving device.
+When receiving or sending SysEx data, the MIDI ports or the USB port of Analog Rytm must be connected to the external sending/receiving device.

-If the external device is a computer, we recommend using our free SysEx utility C6, which can be downloaded from the Elektron website.
+- If the Analog Rytm sends or receives SysEx data through the MIDI ports, use the Elektron TM-1 USB MIDI interface for up to 10x transfer speeds. - If the external device is a computer, we recommend using our free SysEx utility C6, which can be downloaded from the Elektron website.

-14.5.1 SYSEX SEND
+13.5.1 SYSEX SEND

-Here kits, Sounds, patterns, songs and global slots can be sent to an external device via the MIDI OUT port or the USB port of Analog Rytm MKII.
+Here kits, Sounds, patterns, songs and global slots can be sent to an external device via the MIDI OUT port or the USB port of Analog Rytm.

 The column to the left selects what will be backed up.
 Select the column using the [LEFT] arrow key.
-Use the [UP]/[DOWN] keys or the TRACK LEVEL knob to scroll through the column.
+Use the [UP]/[DOWN] keys or the LEVEL knob to scroll through the column.
 The SysEx data send alternatives located in the column to the right will change depending on the selection made in the left column.
 Press the [RIGHT] arrow key to access this column.
-Use the [UP]/[DOWN] keys or the TRACK LEVEL knob to select what will be sent.
-Press [YES] to initiate the SysEx send procedure.
+Use the [UP]/[DOWN] keys or the LEVEL knob to select what will be sent.
+Press [YES/SAVE] to initiate the SysEx send procedure.